cormullion/juliamonomaster/website/faq.md

 	}
 ```

-Select any stylistic sets in a single line.
+Control all features in a single line `font-feature-settings`.
 For example:

 ```css
 selector {